 How Can a Criminal Defense Lawyer Help?

-Seeking experienced legal counsel is always a good idea, especially in the circumstances like an alleged violation of probation, which can cause serious negative consequences.
-For example, if you have been accused of violating probation, you will have a probation revocation hearing in court.
+Seeking experienced legal counsel is always a good idea, especially in circumstances like an alleged violation of probation, which can cause serious negative consequences.
+For example, if you have been accused of violating probation, you will have a probation hearing in court.

 Much like a typical criminal case, your defense attorney can help present evidence to tell your side of the story, represent your interests to the court, and provide the judge with a solid argument in your favor.
 With experienced and knowledgeable legal counsel, the consequences you face can be minimized or eradicated altogether.